steveharoz/open-access-vis/README.md

 # How you can contribute to Open Access Vis

-Please create an [issue](https://github.com/steveharoz/open-access-vis/issues) for:
+Please create an [issue](https://github.com/steveharoz/open-access-vis/issues) to:

-* Missing data
+* Add missing data
-* Incorrect data
+* Fix incorrect data
-* Video links (almost all are missing)
-* Thumbnails (a missing thumbnail or a better version of an existing one)
+* Add thumbnails (a missing thumbnail or a better version of an existing one)

 **Important: Do not retrieve any information from (especially abstracts and thumbnails) from IEEE.
 Everything should come from other sources.**